 This five-week (200 hours) program combines both theory and practical hands-on, experiential learning in an operating mine environment.
 Trainees will learn to operate various pieces of equipment and the safety requirements and government guidelines that you must understand to successfully complete the program.

 Service Type Common Core is required to be completed before an employee can perform any underground work.
 This level of safety training has proven useful to individuals who wish to secure employment with mining service contractors.

 Upon successful completion of the program, plus WHMIS training or proof of WHMIS training, NORCAT will provide the trainee with a NORCAT card plus all documentation of the Service Type common core training.
 NORCAT does not register the Service Type Common Core.

-The Underground Hard Rock Miner program incorporates 2 days of theory, including information from the Occupational Health and Safety Act as it pertains to the Common Core modules, as well as an in-depth practical session for the remaining 18 working days of the program (4 weeks total).
+The Underground Hard Rock Miner Common Core program incorporates 2 days of theory, including information from the Occupational Health and Safety Act as it pertains to the Common Core modules, as well as an in-depth practical session for the remaining working days of the program (5 weeks total).
 In the practical sessions, all aspects of each module are reviewed and practiced.
 Every module of the training will be completed to the trainee’s personal satisfaction and to the satisfaction of the instructor to ensure the complete working knowledge and skill required for every module.